lvm/m5k/README.md

 ## Audio engine: `-e`, `--engine`

 Allows to choose play audio with vlc or pygame or sfml.
+There are differences between them and reasons to still keep them all.
+vlc, it works out-of-the-box, you just need vlc installed (which you probably already have).
+pygame, besides being a bit more flexible, it allows fadeout.
+sfml, haven't used it much but seems to have more functionality than vlc or pygame.

 ## Run: `-r`, `--run`